macta/Launchpad/docs/reference/CLI.md

                 --dry-run
                         Perform a dry run of the application.
-                        All the configuration will be loaded (and validated), but the application will not perform any changes.
+                        All the configuration will be loaded (and validated), but the application will not start.
   ```

 - `debug-mode` Enable the debugging mode.